christianrowlands/android-network-survey/README.md

 The Network Survey Android App provides a basic survey capability for Cellular networks, Wi-Fi networks and GNSS constellations.
 For cellular data, in its current state it can be used to examine the network details of the current LTE serving cell, and log
-GSM, CDMA, UMTS, and LTE records to a GeoPackage file.
+GSM, CDMA, UMTS, LTE, and NR records to a GeoPackage file.
 Wi-Fi survey records can also be logged to a GeoPackage file, and the current list of Wi-Fi networks in range is displayed in the UI.
 The App also supports connecting to a remote gRPC server and live streaming the cellular and Wi-Fi records.
 For GNSS data, it can display the latest information about the satellite vehicles and also log the information to a GeoPackage file.